simple-crypto/SMAesH-challenge/website/src/target_simulation.md

 manipulated after the first SubBytes layer (i.e., the bytes of the state exiting the Sboxes layer of the first round).

-As explained in detailed in the [SMAesh documentation](https://github.com/simple-crypto/SMAesH), these values are manipulated by the core at the end of a round execution.
+As explained in details in the [SMAesh documentation](https://github.com/simple-crypto/SMAesH), these values are manipulated by the core at the end of a round execution.
 More particularly, the wires `bytes_from_SB` coming from the sboxes instances hold the target values when